Culture of Poland

 The Polish White Eagle is Poland's enduring national and cultural symbol.

 The culture of Poland (Kultura Polski or kultura polska) is the product of its geography and distinct historical evolution, which is closely connected to an intricate thousand-year history.
 Poland has a Roman Catholic majority, and religion plays an important role in the lives of many Polish people.
 The unique character of Polish culture developed as a result of its geography at the confluence of various European regions.

-It is theorised and speculated that ethnic Poles are the combination of descendants of West Slavs and people indigenous to the region including Celts, Balts and Germanic tribes which were gradually Polonized after Poland's Christianization by the Catholic Church in the 10th century.
-Over time Polish culture has been profoundly influenced by its interweaving ties with the Germanic, Baltic, Jewish, Latinate and to a lesser extent; Byzantine and Ottoman cultures as well as in continual dialogue with the many other ethnic groups and minorities living in Poland.
+Ethnic Poles are generally understood to have developed from West Slavic populations native to the region, alongside the assimilation of earlier and neighboring groups, including Celts, Balts, and Germanic tribes.
+This process gave rise to a distinct Polish identity, particularly following Poland’s Christianization in the 10th century under the influence of the Catholic Church, with Polish culture thereafter developing as a continuous tradition shaped primarily by its internal evolution and, over time, by contact with neighboring societies and broader European cultural currents.

 The people of Poland have traditionally been seen as hospitable to artists from abroad and eager to follow cultural and artistic trends popular in other countries.
 In the 19th and 20th centuries, the Polish focus on cultural advancement often took precedence over political and economic activity.
 These factors have contributed to the versatile nature of Polish art, with all its complex nuances.
-Nowadays, Poland is a highly developed country that retains its traditions.

 Poland has made significant contributions to the art, music, philosophy, mathematics, science, politics and literature of the Western World.
 The term which defines an individual's appreciation of Polish culture and customs is Polonophilia.